Export Office 365 Users’ Logon History Report to CSV Using PowerShell

 Script Highlights:

-• Allows you to filter the result based on successful and failed logon attempts.
+• Allows you find successful and failed logon attempts separately.

-• The exported report has IP addresses from where your office 365 users are login.
+• The exported report has IP addresses to track user’s login location.

 • Exports report result to CSV.